procore/documentation/building_applications/building_side_panel_apps_v41.md

 ---
-permalink: /building-side-panel-apps
+permalink: /building-side-panel-apps-v41
 title: Building Procore Side Panel Applications
 layout: default
 section_title: Building Applications
 ---

->**Note:** This article covers topics consistent with the App Manifest v4.1 format and the form-based app creation UI experience.
+>**Note:** This article covers topics consistent with the App Manifest v4.1 format.
 >For information on the App Manifest v3.x (legacy) format, see [App Manifest v3.x Legacy Format]({{ site.url }}{{ site.baseurl }}{% link building_applications/building_apps_legacy_v3x_manifest_format.md %}) and [Migrating an App Manifest from v3.x to v4.1]({{ site.url }}{{ site.baseurl }}{% link building_applications/building_apps_v3x_to_v4.1_manifest_migration.md %}).

-## Overview
+## Background

 Procore has expanded the capabilities of the Procore platform to include a context-aware side panel experience in addition to the full screen embedded experience.
 Developers can now build applications that display in a side panel iframe located on the right side of the Procore user interface.